Berberis bealei: Etymology

+Berberis bealei is one of approximately 70 species that were once classified in genus Mahonia.
+Thus, older sources refer to this species as Mahonia bealei or M. Japonica.

 Distribution and habitat

-Berberis bealei is native to China (Anhui, Fujian, Guangdong, Guangxi, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Shaanxi, Sichuan, Zhejiang) and was brought to Europe in the 1800's.
-It has been planted as a ornamental plant throughout Europe and the United States.
+Berberis bealei is native to China (Anhui, Fujian, Guangdong, Guangxi, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Shaanxi, Sichuan, Zhejiang) and was brought to Europe in the 1800s.
+It has been planted as an ornamental plant throughout Europe and the United States.
 Birds eat the seeds of this plant and spread them widely.
-Berberis bealei is established in the southern United States.
-Berberis bealei is particularly common in bottomland forests and grows well in shade to partial shade.
+Berberis bealei is established in the southern U.S. Berberis bealei is particularly common in bottomland forests and grows well in shade to partial shade.
 It may not flower if it does not receive at least a few hours of sun each day and does not like hot, midday sun in the southern zones.
-The shrub's ability to tolerate many sites, and the fact that birds disperse the berries, has allowed it to naturalize in parts of the United States.
+The shrub's ability to tolerate many sites, and the fact that birds disperse the berries, has allowed it to naturalize in parts of the U.S.

-Ethnobotany
+Invasiveness

+As is the case with many invasive species, B. bealei was introduced intentionally for purpose of landscaping.
+Berberis bealei needs to be closely monitored as an invasive species.
+The spiny leaves of B. bealei deter them from being eaten by omnivores such as whitetail deer.
+Suggested control methods include pulling the seedlings, cutting the mature plants to stumps repeatedly, and using herbicides.
+Berberis bealei is considered invasive in the Southeastern U.S., specifically Alabama, Georgia, North Carolina, South Carolina, Michigan, and Tennessee.